Abhiyodaya2002/URL_Shrinker/README.md

 # URL Shrinker

-URL Shrinker is a backend Node.js project, built using Express.js framework that shortens long URLs into compact and shareable links.
+URL Shrinker is a Node.js backend project that uses the Express.js framework to compress and share lengthy URLs.
 It provides a simple API for generating unique short URLs, allowing users to easily share and track their usage.
 The application is designed to be scalable, user-friendly, and customizable, making it an effective solution for managing and simplifying URLs in various scenarios.

 ## Live-Demo